wynander/homebase/README.md

 *Market Maker*

-Uses DeckGL and Mapbox to visualize housing trends in an intuitive way, allowing for early-stage real estate investors to find their market.
+Kepler.gl inspired web-app used to visualize housing trends, allowing for early-stage real estate investors to find their market.
+Uses GIS principles to join geospatial and economic data sets.

-Current MVP shows data for CA only.
+Made with React, DeckGL (w/ Mapbox baselayer), and Zustand